Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The design of the iMainGo X is fairly minimalistic, which is nice to see.
 The majority of the outer casing is black (or pink if you order that color), with a zipper that splits it down the center height-wise.
 On one of the main faces is a clear plastic shield, so you can use the touchscreen on your iPod (or Zune presumably, but I don’t have one of those to test it with).
-The plastic isn’t anything that’s really going to offer any protection from damage – however it will protect against dust, dirt, and maybe a splash of water while still allowing you to operate your device without opening the case.
-On the other face is a silver panel with the two speakers and air ports as well as a smaller silver panels with the power switch and a bunch of inputs on it.
+The plastic isn’t anything that’s really going to offer any protection from damage – however, it will protect against dust, dirt, and maybe a splash of water while still allowing you to operate your device without opening the case.
+On the other face is a silver panel with the two speakers and Air ports as well as a smaller silver panel with the power switch and a bunch of inputs on it.

-It is these inputs that separates the iMainGo X from previous iterations in the iMainGo product line.
+It is these inputs that separate the iMainGo X from previous iterations in the iMainGo product line.
 For starters, there are jacks for two headphones.
 This is a great feature – especially if you have ever experienced what it is like to drive somewhere with two children in the back seat fighting over who gets to listen to the iPod.
-I’ve done it, and I WISH I would have had this then to help save some of my sanity.
-Another thing you can do is use the second headphone jack to daisy chain some more iMainGo unit (or any other external speaker you may have) together for massive sound.
+I’ve done it, and I WISH I would have had this back then to help save some of my sanity.
+Another thing you can do is use the second headphone jack to daisy chain some more iMainGo units (or any other external speaker you may have) together for a massive sound.
 The next input is a microphone input, allowing you to turn your iMainGo X into a portable karaoke machine of sorts.
 I have also seen pictures of people using that jack to plug an electric guitar into – turning the iMainGo X into a cheap amp of sorts, but I didn’t have a guitar to check that out with.

 The last input on the front of the iMainGo X is for the power cord to charge this thing up.
 Sporting a 7.4 volt 800mAh Li-Po battery, the iMainGo X has a decent run time of around twelve hours.
-I had read complaints that the battery life was only four hours, but apparently that was from an earlier model, because I never experienced a short battery life like that.
+I had read complaints that the battery life was only four hours, but apparently, that was from an earlier model, because I never experienced a short battery life like that.
 I would be tempted to say that the iMainGo X actually had more staying power than some of the other smaller speakers I’ve tested out – but it should seeing as how it is bigger.

 The one thing I would really like to see implemented in a future model or hardware revision, would be some controls on the side in case you have your iPhone and not iPod inside of it.
 I take my iPhone everywhere and really use it for anything I want to listen to anymore – however with no way to effectively control it from the outside, I would have to leave the case unzipped when I had it in in case anyone called.
-Really the only thing you would need to add would be a button that could activate the power button on an iPhone since they already have it so you can use a touchscreen through the back.
+The only thing you would need to add would be a button that could activate the power button on an iPhone since they already have it so you can use a touchscreen through the back.
 It’s a small issue, but one that bothered me throughout my time testing the iMainGo X nonetheless.